 A drain is very occasionally left in the chest cavity to drain air or fluid at the end of the operation.
 The right lung is then re-expanded.

-The operation (see video) takes about 1 hour to perform and a chest x-ray is performed to confirm position of the bar and lungs are fully re-inflated.
+Following the operation (see video) which take anywhere between 1 to 3 hours a chest x-ray is performed to confirm position of the bar and lungs are fully re-inflated.

 The immediate recovery time in the hospital is 3-5 days.
 Attention is paid to post operative pain relief and advice on how to move about to maintain the position of the bar.